NiklasEi/bevy_asset_loader/README.md

 [![license](https://img.shields.io/crates/l/bevy_asset_loader)](https://github.com/NiklasEi/bevy_asset_loader#license)
 [![crates.io](https://img.shields.io/crates/d/bevy_asset_loader.svg)](https://crates.io/crates/bevy_asset_loader)

+_Loading states with minimal boilerplate_

 This [Bevy][bevy] plugin reduces boilerplate for handling game assets.
 The crate offers the derivable `AssetCollection` trait and can automatically load structs that implement it.
 Asset collections contain handles to your game assets and are available to your systems as resources after loading.

 In most cases you will want to load your asset collections during loading states (think loading screens).
-During such a state, all assets are loaded and their loading process is observed.
-Only when asset collections can be build with fully loaded asset handles, the collections are inserted as resources.
+During such a state, all assets are loaded and their loading progress is observed.
+Only when asset collections can be built with fully loaded asset handles, the collections are inserted to Bevy's ECS as resources.
 If you do not want to use a loading state, asset collections can still result in cleaner code and improved maintainability (see the ["usage without a loading state"](#usage-without-a-loading-state) section).

 _The `main` branch and the latest release support Bevy version `0.12` (see [version table](#compatible-bevy-versions))_